TobiasLoader/Home/index.md

 #### [1.
 Training A Reinforcement Neural Network](https://tobiasloader.github.io/Training-A-Reinforcement-Neural-Network)

-This project is a continuation of the above [supervised neural network](#1-supervised-deep-neural-network).
+This project is a continuation of my [supervised neural network](#1-supervised-deep-neural-network).

 In May 2019 I attended a lecture on machine learning by Prof V Kanade and was inspired to adapt my supervised neural network algorithm to the reinforcement learning model.
 I decided to utilise a simple arcade game that I had designed previously, called 'Flag It', in order to train the network and develop its intelligence.
 An important stage in this process involved re-writing the reward function of my supervised learning algorithm, such that data feeding into the back propagation would be dependant upon the immediate surroundings of the game player.